LiliaFramework/Lilia/docs/docs/libraries/lia.fonts.md

 ## Overview

 The fonts library wraps `surface.CreateFont` for commonly used fonts.
-It avoids duplication by registering fonts once and allowing them to be recalled by name.
-Every call to `surface.CreateFont` is intercepted so the data is stored and automatically refreshed when the screen resolution or relevant configuration options change.
+It registers each font once, stores the definition, and then re-creates those fonts automatically when the screen resolution or relevant config values change.

-Fonts are refreshed automatically whenever `RefreshFonts` is run and the `PostLoadFonts` hook will then be called with the current font choices.
-Register custom fonts inside this hook so they persist across refreshes.
+Fonts are refreshed whenever `lia.font.refresh` runs; afterward, the `PostLoadFonts` hook fires with the current UI and generic font names.
+Register custom fonts inside that hook so they persist across refreshes.

 ---